reltubttam/fabacus/README.md

 # Event Seat Booking

 The following service supporting a busy online reservation system using NodeJS, Redis and Docker.
-Locking has been implemented for concurrent attempts to hold seats due to this business.
+Locking has been implemented for concurrent attempts to hold seats due to this busyness.
 Events have been modeled as collections of seats and are decoupled from these locks should a move to a database (SQL or noSQL) more suitable be required.

 ## API
 The following routes all require an x-user-id to be sent along with the requests.
 In practise, some authorisation & authentication controls would be needed here.